top of page

 Buckwheat flour (use as gluten free alternative)

-Then, I have the herbs, spices and flavourings which I add to my jars:
+Then, I have the herbs, spices and flavourings which I add to my smaller jars:

 Ground garlic